Salt & Wind Travel

 El Cardenal (Downtown neighborhood)

-El Cardenal is one of the most classic old-school restaurants in Mexico City and is worth a visit for the white tablecloth and jacket-clad waiter service alone.
-We like it because it’s a perfect restaurant to try traditional Mexican breakfast foods – think: conchas with clotted cream, chilaquiles con Pollo, and fresh corn tortillas.
-There are a few El Cardenal locations around the city, but the original in the heart of the city is our favorite.
-They don’t take reservations after 9 AM so be prepared to wait at least 45 minutes — which, by the way, is a perfect amount of time to check out the Zocalo!
+We like it because it’s a perfect restaurant to try traditional Mexican breakfast foods – think conchas with clotted cream, chilaquiles con Pollo, and fresh corn tortillas.
+There are a few El Cardenal locations around the city, but the original in the city’s heart is our favorite.
+They don’t take reservations after 9 AM, so be prepared to wait at least 45 minutes — which, by the way, is a perfect amount of time to check out the Zocalo if it is your first time visiting.

 La Corriente Cevicheria Nais (Roma Norte neighborhood)

 As the name suggests, this restaurant is all about ceviche and other forms of raw seafood.
-This original Cevicheria Naïs is located north in Tijuana and it’s considered one of the best spots in Baja to get raw seafood.
-The Mexico City location has equally excellent food and all the classic dishes the restaurant is known for including snapper tostada and tuna carnitas though we’re fans of the scallop dishes and the aguachile.
+This original Cevicheria Naïs is located north in Tijuana, and it’s considered one of the best spots in Baja to get raw seafood.

 Meals Served On Sundays: Lunch and Dinner